 Milk Milk Lemonade

-I've got all sorts of complaints about this record sonically, but the master does sound a lot better in many ways.
-The CD of this — from which this is ripped — is appallingly bad.
+I've got all sorts of complaints about this record sonically, but the master does sound better in many ways.
+The CD of this — from which this is ripped — is appallingly bad, despite liner notes to the contrary.
 (See further comments on FB.)

 — The Case of the Missing “Love American Style”: Most of the archive’s mislabelling issues have to do with missing information, e.g., no tracks listed, no date listed, wrong contents listed, illegible contents listed, or just: absolutely nothing at all written on anything anywhere (those are the fun ones.)

 In this case, though, it’s a little different.
 I’ve been aware of this tape, the mix for the 1991 “Love American Style” 7", for years and always considered it fortunate to have it in case it were ever needed.
 Until just now, listening to the hi-res transfer, I hadn’t realized that: the A-side song “Love American Style” isn’t on it!

 What seems to have happened is that song was cut from this reel and spliced into the sequenced reel for Milk Milk Lemonade side B. I can’t think of any other reason for this to be missing, or anywhere else it might have been spliced to.
 But I’d always assumed the one on the album was a new mix because it sounded so different on the LP vs. the 7".
 Listening closely though, I think the difference may well have been in the mastering.
 (Sometimes it can be hard to tell.
 Sound is elusive, and it can drive a person nuts to try to assess with ears alone subtle differences from A to B, especially if B is only something remembered, not extant.)
 Anyway, I’m glad some version of this exists.
 It’s among my favorite recordings we ever did.